sundeepbassi/quizzy-movies/README.md

 8) Setting up the style in the css style sheet for the quiz code accredited to Web Dev Simplified and I made adjustments for how to display the quiz.

-The following code in the style css is accredited Web Dev Simplified:
+- The following code in the style css is accredited Web Dev Simplified:

-I added the h1 and h2 and set the styling myself with also checked on google on how to position them.
+- I added the h1 and h2 and set the styling myself with also checked on google on how to position them.

-I adjusted the Hue colours as I did not want a dark background as I felt it made it look too closed in.
+- I adjusted the Hue colours as I did not want a dark background as I felt it made it look too closed in.

-I adjusted the btn-grid and grid-template to rows as I wanted the answer buttons to stack on top of each other so that it enabled the user to have better control.
+- I adjusted the btn-grid and grid-template to rows as I wanted the answer buttons to stack on top of each other so that it enabled the user to have better control.

-/* Setting up the styling for the quiz code accredited to Web Dev Simplified, I added my own styling also*/
+- /* Setting up the styling for the quiz code accredited to Web Dev Simplified, I added my own styling also*/

-*, *::before, *::after {
+- *, *::before, *::after {
-box-sizing: border-box;
+- box-sizing: border-box;
-font-family: Gotham Rounded;
+- font-family: Gotham Rounded;
-}, :root, body, body. correct, body.wrong, h1, h2, container, question, btn-grid, btn, btn:hover, btn.correct, btn.wrong,start-btn, next-btn, btn, controls and hide.
+- }, :root, body, body. correct, body.wrong, h1, h2, container, question, btn-grid, btn, btn:hover, btn.correct, btn.wrong,--
+    - start-btn, next-btn, btn, controls and hide.

   - [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k)

-5) Adjustments to colours checked on MDN Web Docs.
+9) Adjustments to colours checked on MDN Web Docs.

   - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color)

-9) Adjustments to font weight and font size was checked on MDN Web Docs.
+10) Adjustments to font weight and font size was checked on MDN Web Docs.

   - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight)

-10) For positioning elements.
+11) For positioning elements.

   - [CSS Tricks](https://css-tricks.com/almanac/properties/p/position/)

-11) To Set up the media queries to work on all devices and the  Code is accredited to to Merkim dev tutorials.
+12) To Set up the media queries to work on all devices and the  Code is accredited to to Merkim dev tutorials.
 These included the @media screen and (max-width:1024px), @media screen and (max-width:768px) and @media screen and (max-width:480px).

 However I had to adjust the specific elements responsiveness for them myself.